 New York Wine & Grape Foundation President Jim Trezise says his organization is “Very happy.
 This is a new opportunity for wineries and farm stands, provides more convenience for consumers, and emphasizes the local nature of the wine industry.”

-Page 2 of 2 - The bill was co-sponsored by Sen. Tom O’Mara who says, “This is a great opportunity for those in the agricultural community to enhance their business.”
+The bill was co-sponsored by Sen. Tom O’Mara who says, “This is a great opportunity for those in the agricultural community to enhance their business.”